 Students should remain aware of the five-year limitation for completion of the nursing course sequence.

-In order to initiate services, new students must complete the Disability Support Services Initial Request for Services form, available from the Office of Admissions, Recruitment, and Financial Aid, and submit appropriate documentation for verification of their disability.
+In order to initiate services, new students must complete the Student Request for Disability Support Services form, available from the coordinator of Admissions, Recruitment, and Financial Aid, and submit appropriate documentation for verification of their disability.
 The type of accommodation may vary depending on the type of disability.